-Each copy of The Marathon We Live benefits the Every Step Counts Scholarship Program.
+Proceeds from The Marathon We Live benefit the Every Step Counts Scholarship Program.

-The majority of people with type 1 diabetes (T1D) struggle to reach the level of blood sugar control recommended by the American Diabetes Association—especially teens and young adults as they transition to fully independent care.
-Boston Marathon competitor and professional cheerleader, Courtney Duckworth, is familiar with this struggle.
-Diagnosed with T1D at the age of ten, she spent many years frustrated by lack of improvement in her control.
-Upon gaining success as a marathon runner in college and inspired by a woman who had lived with T1D for over 60 years, Courtney decided to apply lessons from marathon training to her T1D care.
-Written as a quick and relatable read, The Marathon We Live: Training for a Personal Best in Life with Type 1 Diabetes uses personal anecdotes, recommendations, and research to describe how these lessons brought direction to her management and consistency in her control—benefiting areas of life that extend far beyond T1D.
-Through encouragement and sharing what she has learned about improving in her own management, Courtney hopes others will be empowered to reach new personal bests in life with type 1 diabetes.
+Type 1 diabetes (T1D) can be difficult to manage—especially for teens and young adults as they transition to independent care.
+Boston Marathoner, professional cheerleader, and medical student, Courtney Duckworth, is familiar with this struggle.
+Diagnosed with T1D at the age of ten, she was frustrated by lack of improvement in her control as a teen.
+Upon gaining success as a marathon runner in college and inspired by a woman who had lived with T1D for over 60 years, Courtney decided to apply lessons from marathon training to T1D.
+The Marathon We Live: Training for a Personal Best in Life with Type 1 Diabetes uses personal anecdotes, T1D physiology, and research to describe how these lessons brought direction to her management and consistency in her control—benefiting areas of life that extend far beyond T1D.
+Through encouragement and sharing what she has learned, Courtney empowers others to reach new personal bests in life with type 1 diabetes.

-Copies can be ordered from Amazon.
+Copies of the book can be ordered from Amazon.
 If you like it, please help us out and write a review!
 If you have suggestions about how to make the book even better, please contact us.
 More on the writing process can be found here.

 As always, your support means everything—thank you!